 - All patients, employees, vendors, and visitors allowed under special circumstances are screened upon entering the hospital and all clinic locations.
 You will be asked to wear a mask when in our facilities.

 - If you need medical care and have mild to severe respiratory illness, cough with fever, or shortness of breath, please call ahead to discuss next steps.
 We may have additional instruction to prevent the spread of all respiratory illness.

-- Current Union County case numbers: Center for Human Development's COVID-19 webpage.
+- Union County Public Health: Center for Human Development's COVID-19 webpage.

 - Current State of Oregon case numbers: Oregon Health Authority's COVID-19 webpage.

 - Hand-sewn non-medical mask donations are being accepted at this time.
 Mask pattern and guidelines are located here.
 Thank you for your support!

 We are open and ready to help.
 While COVID-19 is new, preparing for responses to public health issues, medical emergencies, and disasters is not new to our hospital.
 In fact, emergency preparedness training is a year-round activity that is done within our hospital and clinic system.
 We take preparedness seriously 365 days a year.
 We're taking every possible safety precaution, including separating patients with possible COVID-19 or other infectious illness from others.
 Our hospital has special negative pressure spaces, keeping patients isolated from those who need to remain healthy.
 Please continue to seek the care you need, emergent or otherwise.